jmcanterafonseca-iota/stardust-examples/digital-assets/05-melt-native-tokens.md

 # Melting native tokens

 In this part of the tutorial you will learn how to transition an existing Foundry Output to a new state.
-Specifically you will learn how to melt those tokens that were transferred to an Output in the [previous part of this tutorial]().
+Specifically you will learn how to melt the tokens that were transferred to an Output in the [previous part of this tutorial]().
 This transaction is going to involve three Inputs and three Outputs as follows:

 * Input #1 The unspent Output of the Alias Address that controls your Foundry, created in [part 3 of this tutorial]().
 * Input #2.
 The Foundry Output created in [part 3 of this tutorial](), controlled by your Alias Address and which corresponds to the serial number `1`.
 * Input #3.
 The UTXO created in [part 4 of this tutorial]() that holds `12` native tokens that you are going to melt by issuing this transaction.

 * Output #1 The next Alias Output that captures the state of your Alias Address.
-* Output #2 The next Foundry Output that captures the next state of your Foundry (with melted tokens after transaction confirmation)
+* Output #2 The next Foundry Output that captures the next state of your Foundry (declaring melted tokens after transaction confirmation)
 * Output #3 The same as Input #3 but without any native token as they will have been melted.

 ## Preparation